The ‘Swinging Sixties’ – a period of economic growth

 May 1968 – Students riot in Paris

 Rioting by students and workers in France shakes the very foundations of the state.
 Milder student protests occur in other European countries.
-They reflect frustration at governments as well as protests again the Vietnam War and the nuclear arms race.
+They reflect frustration at governments as well as protests against the Vietnam War and the nuclear arms race.

 1 July 1968 – beginning of the Customs Union